fermmm/EasierUI/README.md

 https://www.youtube.com/watch?v=IIUTFeXQ4Uc

-Here I did the video again with a more updated version:
+Here I did the video again with a more updated version that has more values:

 https://www.youtube.com/watch?v=qY2Qi8aBkv8